Cotton Sourcing Map for Brands: 2026 Origin Guide

 Cotton provenance is no longer a marketing checkbox.
 It's a customs question.
-The Uyghur Forced Labor Prevention Act has detained more than 15,600 shipments worth over $3.6 billion since June 2022 (CBP UFLPA Statistics, 2025).
+Since June 2022, US Customs has reviewed more than 18,000 shipments worth about $3.81 billion under the Uyghur Forced Labor Prevention Act (CBP UFLPA Statistics, 2026).
 For US-bound apparel, the burden of proof sits with the importer, not customs.
 Brands that cannot trace cotton from gin to garment lose containers, pay demurrage, and miss launch windows.

 Premium and organic cotton add a second pressure.
-Certified organic fiber runs 20 to 40% above conventional (Textile Exchange Organic Cotton Market Report, 2024), and Better Cotton already covers 22% of global supply (Better Cotton Annual Report, 2024).
-In our 2024 to 2026 quotes across 47 mills, the brands that picked fiber origin first, then country, beat the brands that did it the other way around.
+Certified organic fiber runs 20 to 40% above conventional (Textile Exchange Materials Market Report, 2025), and Better Cotton already covers about 23% of global supply (Better Cotton 2023-24 Annual Report, 2025).
+In our 2024 to 2026 quotes, the brands that picked fiber origin first, then country, beat the brands that did it the other way around.
 This guide maps the eight countries that matter, the certifications that stack on top, and the costs that follow.

-Heads up: We're OneAim Apparel, a global sourcing agency, not a factory.
-We've placed brands in 14 countries since 2022.
-Operational data below comes from our actual sourcing pipeline.
+Heads up: We're OneAim, a group of 100+ documented clothing manufacturers across 15+ countries.
+We've run programs in 14 countries since 2022.
+Operational data below comes from our actual production pipeline.
 External sources are cited inline.

-- China and India grow nearly half the world's cotton.
-Combined output reached 49% of the 2024/25 crop, with the US, Brazil, and Pakistan adding another 29% (USDA Cotton: World Markets and Trade, 2025).
+• China and India grow nearly half the world's cotton.
+Combined output reached 47% of the 2024/25 crop, with Brazil, the US, and Pakistan adding another 30% (USDA Cotton: World Markets and Trade, 2025).

-- UFLPA enforcement is real.
-CBP has held more than $3.6 billion in shipments since 2022, with apparel and cotton goods leading detentions (CBP, 2025).
+• UFLPA enforcement is real.
+CBP has reviewed about $3.81 billion in shipments since 2022, with apparel and cotton goods leading detentions (CBP, 2026).

 Try it free: Calculate landed cost in 60 seconds with our garment cost calculator.
 No email required.